mate-academy/layout_task-guideline/README.md

 </details>

 ### 18. Run `npm run deploy` to publish your site to GitHub pages.
+- If you are getting some errors run `npm run deploy -- -l` for more information
 - Open `Setting` tab of your repo on Github and choose `Pages` section from panel on the left
 - There should be a link to your public page (the same as `DEMO LINK` in your `readme.md`)
 - Wait until it becomes green (refresh a page if needed)